Legends-of-Gramdatis/gramados-v2/world/customnpcs/scripts/ecmascript/modules_unfinished/onboarding/chat_convention.md

 &a:check_mark: You found your way back.
 Feels good to be home again!

 ## Phase 1 Completion
-&b:sun: You can view your homes anytime with &6!myHomes&b.
+&b:star: You can view your homes anytime with &6!myHomes&b.
 By default you can set up to &6{max}&b homes.
 &b[===]

 # 2 Phase 2 - Economy and Pouch